Security & Trust

 Miglioramento delle capacità di analisi di TLSAssistant - Automatizzazione delle mitigazioni per NGINX

-Supervisors: Silvio Ranise | Co-supervisors: Salvatore Manfredi, Giada Sciarretta
+Supervisor: Silvio Ranise | Co-supervisors: Salvatore Manfredi, Giada Sciarretta

 • Ivan Valentini (Bachelor's Thesis, University of Trento, 2022)